TheRealKCFan20/BonziWORLD/src/www/README.md

 No illegal content.
 On top of that, there are a few limitations:

 * All strings are sanitized to get rid of any malicious HTML/JS/CSS. _Don't even try it, Only the creators can do it._
-* There is a 2500 character limit in public rooms and a 5000 limit in private rooms.
+* There is a 2500 character limit in public room and a 5000 limit in private rooms.
 	* Yes, the Navy Seals copypasta fits.
 * There is a 25 character limit on names.
 * A max of 8 people are allowed in a public lobby.